gofiber/recipes/gcloud-firebase/README.md

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/gofiber/recipes&cloudshell_working_dir=gcloud-firebase)

 After deploying the server on Cloud Run, you can get it's url on GCP Console ([link](https://console.cloud.google.com/run)) and select the service `gcloud-fiber-firebase` that we just deployed.
-Them copy the URL will look like `https://{project-id}-{some-random-hash-string}.a.run.app`.
+Then copy the URL.
+It will look like `https://{project-id}-{some-random-hash-string}.a.run.app`.

 Or you can do it manually with those steps: